 With his wife, Elizabeth Avellán as producer (Elizabeth has produced, in some capacity, all of Robert's movies), Robert made this movie exactly how he wanted it, and he wanted to have the equal input of the man who created Sin City, Frank Miller.
 Then Robert got his good bud, Quentin Tarantino to direct a segment.
 Then Robert quit the Director's Guild because they said,

-Rodriguez does it his way which makes Horror Thriller Geeks like me go ape.
+Rodriguez does it his way which makes Horror Thriller Geeks like me go ape in a good way.
 Right now Robert and Quentin have wrapped production on GRINDHOUSE and are working, along with the new filmmaker, Frank Miller, on SIN CITY 2.
 Frank and Robert are also producing, along with Elizabeth.
 In short, they haven't slowed a bit.

 SIN CITY is about several people, who walk through each others lives without ever actually interacting.
-And they all come together, sooner or later, to a single strip club where women like Shellie (Brittany Murphy: THE PROPHECY II, CHERRY FALLS) and Nancy Callahan (Jessica Alba: IDLE HANDS, DARK ANGEL [TV], FANTASTIC 4 [all], AWAKE) work and dance.
+And they all come together, sooner or later, to a single strip club where women like Shellie (Brittany Murphy: THE PROPHECY II) and Nancy Callahan (Jessica Alba: IDLE HANDS, AWAKE) work and dance.
 There is Detective Hartigan (Bruce Willis: THE SIXTH SENSE, UNBREAKABLE), a cop on his last day on the job.
 He has a wife to come home to, who is making his favorite meal.
 He's done his time on the force, everything is as it should be.